 Choose these when: Resolving topical inflammation; essential fatty acid deficiency/imbalance is a problem.
 Creating hormone-balancing serums and women’s health blends.

 How to Use a Carrier Oil

 For simple dilution purposes, start with small amounts of your carrier oil and work up as you become comfortable and have sanitary ways of storing your blend.
 Always place blends into heat-sanitized containers, particularly if they will stay there for any amount of time.

-Start with 1 tsp of carrier oil, which roughly translates to 60-100 drops.
-Since it's oil we are dealing with, the assumption is that it will be closer to 60 than 100.
-You can assume 100 for extra safety and simple dilutions (1% = 1 drop), or you can calculate based on the more generous (and likely more accurate) 60.
+Start with 1 tsp of carrier oil, or 5ml of oil.
+It will vary from 60-150 drops depending on the specific oil.
+Since it’s oil we are dealing with, the assumption is that it will be closer to 60 than 100.
+You can assume 100 for extra safety and simple dilutions (1% = 1 drop), or you can calculate based on the more generous 60 drops.

 - 1% dilution = 6 drops of essential oils per 1 ounce of carrier oil = good for sensitive skin face, genitals, underarms, babies to toddlers

 - 2-3% dilution = 12 – 18 drops of essential oil per 1 ounce of carrier oil = standard adult concentration for massage oils, creams and DIY recipes

 - 5% – 10% dilution = 30 – 60 drops of essential oil per 1 ounce of carrier oil = more for acute conditions like infections.
 Don’t use for more than a week at a time.

 - 25% dilution = 150 drops of essential oils per 1 ounce of carrier = for one-time application like wart removal, skin tags, or areas with localized pain.

 - 50% dilution = 1:1 ratio of carrier to essential oils = not recommended unless under the supervision of a trained professional.